$ ($50 USD and under)

-Visit some of the world’s most treasured Marian shrines, pilgrimage sites, and spiritual places.
-Hear about the apparition of the Blessed Virgin to the shepherd children in Fátima; learn about the journey taken by pilgrims from all over the world into Santiago de Compostela; visit Loyola to get inspired by St. Ignacio’s Jesuit mission.
-In Lourdes, join the nightly Rosary and candlelight procession.
-Spend one night by the inspiring Montserrat Sanctuary.
+Starting from picturesque Lisbon, visit some of the world’s most treasured Marian shrines, pilgrimage sites, and spiritual places of Portugal, Spain, and France.
+Hear about the apparition of the Blessed Virgin to the shepherd children in Fátima, learn about the journey taken by pilgrims from all over the world into Santiago de Compostela and visit Loyola and Manresa to get inspired by St. Ignacio’s Jesuit mission.
+In Braga, walk the monumental steps of the Sanctuary of Bom Jesus do Monte and in Burgos, marvel at the majestic Cathedral.
+Join the nightly Rosary and candlelight procession in Lourdes.
+Spend one night by the inspiring Montserrat Sanctuary, where you will also attend Mass.
 End in Barcelona with time to celebrate life, reflect, and rejoice.

 To know more about the visas for this vacation, click here

 Visits to Santarém Church, the sanctuaries of Fátima and Braga, Santiago de Compostela, Burgos, the sanctuary of San Ignacio de Loyola and Carcassonne’s Medieval fortified citadel, Sagrada Familia, BarcelonaMass: Fátima, San Ignacio de Loyola, Santiago de Compostela (subject to change), LourdesGuides:

 Local Guides for city sightseeing in Lisbon, Lourdes, Barcelona; services of a professional Tour Director while touringScenic Highlights: